 Atlántida is the rare dry red wine made in the Sherry zone from the nearly extinct Tintilla grape variety.
 The soil is pure white chalk called albariza.
 Starting with the 2022 vintage, Alberto realized that the Tintilla grapes coming from his own El Aljibe estate now surpass the quality of those from the single vineyard in Pago de Balbaína.
 With the goal to craft a wine with the best expression of this grape variety, Alberto decided to use the fruit from his estate which comes from 3 vineyards called San Cristóbal, San José, and El Aljibe.

 2019 94JS; 2017 94JS, 91WS; 2016 93JS, 93VM

 100% Tintilla which is an ancient variety most similar to Tinta Miuda from Portugal, and also likened to the more famous Graciano of Rioja.
 Organically grown vines planted since 1992.
 Tended in albariza soil at 70m (230 ft) elevation.

-This wine is incredibly versatile, and pairs with hard aged cheeses (like pecorino or aged Manchego), grilled pork tenderloin with rosemary, and grass-fed beef tartare or bluefin tuna sashimi.
+This wine is incredibly versatile, and pairs with hard cheeses like pecorino, pork tenderloin with rosemary, beef or tuna tartare.